New / Special

 Soldiers ahead held torches that cast eerie flickering shadows among the gnarled trees of the grove.
 Voices urged the soldiers: "Over here.
 Look over here."

 At the forefront was a long-time associate of Jesus', Judas Iscariot, one of twelve key leaders of the movement and, some say, treasurer of the group.
 One could tell he knew where to find Jesus.
 He led the detachment unerringly to the spot.

-When Judas saw the popular Teacher, he motioned to the captain and then walked over to him, embracing and kissing his leader.
+When Judas saw the popular Teacher, he motioned to the captain and then walked over to Jesus, embracing and kissing his leader.
 But the sham was obvious to all observers.
 Rumors peg Judas as an informer paid to help arrest Jesus when he was unprotected by throngs of his own supporters.